 Groundwater is a uniquely difficult resource to regulate.
 Being below grade, groundwater can’t be seen.
 It is distributed across many property lines and away from visible surface water.
+Being below grade, it can defy quantification too.
 Invisibility makes it easier to ignore the consequences of groundwater’s depletion.
 Groundwater falls under the umbrella of California water law: In spite of well owners’ belief that they “own” the water, land owners have a only a shared right to the “reasonable and beneficial use” of the aquifer harbored beneath their property.
-This is a vague, but means that water should not be used with disregard for other users and that overdraft is unacceptable.
+This is vague, but means that water should not be used with disregard for other users and that overdraft is unacceptable.
 However, since there is no permit system, this “reasonable and beneficial” goes unenforced.
 Even so, those who own wells and are dependent on groundwater defend their unregulated right to pump fiercely.
 As a Fresno legislator once said, “Groundwater regulation is World War III.”
 Nevertheless, I will prove that groundwater regulation and enforcement are imperative, and then lay out the best option for groundwater regulation in California.

 Rationale supporting the exigency of enacting groundwater regulation are: 1) the need to create and preserve sustainable water supplies, 2) the need to avoid potentially grave environmental degradation, 3) the need to support agriculture and food security, 4) the need for fresh drinking water, and 5) the need for water storage that does not incur evaporation.

-Now, rising population increases the demand for fresh water, even as drought depletes the supply.
+Today, rising population increases the demand for fresh water, even as drought depletes the supply.
 (California Senate Bill X7-7, enacted in November 2009, requires a 20-percent reduction in per capita water use statewide by 2020.)
-The gravity of these dual and opposing exigencies is exacerbated by attendant environmental impacts associated with drought as well as the water diversion, treatment and transport to accommodate thirty million thirsty Californians.
+The gravity of these dual and opposing exigencies is exacerbated by attendant environmental impacts associated with drought as well as the water diversion, treatment and transport to accommodate thirty-plus million thirsty Californians.
 These impacts, which make water supplies and water management unsustainable, have long been overlooked, while all eyes remain on the abiding reality – water must come from somewhere.
 One of those “somewheres” is below ground.

 In the early twentieth century, the Central Valley aquifer, “which had collected over many thousands of years, was prodigious; before pumping began, it may have held three-quarters of a billion acre-feet.
 With the expansion of irrigation farming from a few thousand to millions of acres, however, the water table began to drop sharply.
-By the end of the Great Drought of the 1930s, the farms had so badly depauperated the groundwater that the depletion curves were precipitous.
+By the end of the Great Drought of the 1930s, the farms had so badly depauperated [sic] the groundwater that the depletion curves were precipitous.
 Twenty-thousand acres had already lost their groundwater and gone out of production; hundreds of thousands more overlay a groundwater table that was becoming dangerously low.
 Suddenly, the valley’s reserve of groundwater, which had so recently seemed limitless, had only a few more decades of economic life.”
 So it was obvious, even 80 years ago, that groundwater was not a reliable, must less sustainable source of water, unless it was managed.
 Yet no management or regulation ensued.
-This story illustrates one of the values of an aquifer, insurance against drought.
+This story illustrates one of the values of an aquifer — insurance against drought.
 Unsustainable practices may cause great amounts of growth and previously unimagined economic activity, but they are subject to inevitable busts.
 In the instance of water these busts correspond to droughts.
 A drought without groundwater to provide a safety net would be devastating to California’s $36 billion agricultural industry.
 In the words of Don Mills, a general manager of Kings County water district, said “After one year of no irrigation, it’s firewood, not peach trees.”

 Another reason that groundwater must be regulated is that the current situation will never motivate users to conserve the aquifer.
 When it becomes clear that a commonly owned resource is finite and is going to be depleted in the long run, the people using the resource (behaving in a self interested way) will attempt to utilize to its maximum potential in the short term.
 The behavior of farmers reflects this paradigm, with many farmers phasing out row crops and vegetables in favor of more water-intensive fruit trees.
 Individual well users are motivated to draw as much water as possible, as quickly as possible, to make money while they can.
 Obviously, this results in overdraft.
-This continues because they do not bear the costs and negative impacts of their depletion individually, but instead the public must bear that responsibility, not through the cost of produce but in addressing the costly environmental damages.
+This continues because they do not bear the costs and negative impacts of their depletion individually, but instead the public must bear that responsibility, not just in the rising costs of produce but in addressing the costly environmental damages.
 Furthermore, well users are usually surrounded by other well users.
 This incentivizes them to compete for the resource.
-If they don’t draw as much as the other people that draw from the well then they will end up bearing the cost of their neighbor’s consumption, but experience less of the benefit.
+If they don’t draw as much as the other people that draw from the well, then they will end up bearing the cost of their neighbor’s consumption, but experience less of the benefit.
 So long as the incentives are this way, people with wells will continue to draw as much water as possible until the groundwater is depleted.
 So because the costs of depleted aquifers would be high and the problem can’t rectify itself without regulation, groundwater should be regulated.

 California, with year-round growing, is the breadbasket of the United States.
 This is part of the reason that, as an agrarian democracy, California successfully garnered so much Colorado River water, and why Central Valley growers have laid claim to so much Bureau of Reclamation water without paying for it.
 Even though, agribusiness is much changed and changing with water transfers to highly populated areas, groundwater represents a potentially sustainable source of agricultural irrigation, as long as recharge is effectuated.